 I saw one from Have Fun Teaching and also a WBT (Whole Brain Teaching) video where the teacher uses the tune from Black Eyed Peas “I Gotta Feeling”.

 Books…so many books!
 Reading a book is one of the easiest alliteration activities to do with children.
 Dr. Seuss’ famous The Butter Battle is a favorite, but there are others that are awesome too, like Some Smug Slug and Bedhead to name a few.
-Make sure to check out this printable reader for teaching alliteration more explicitly to primary students.
-Click here to check it out!
+Make sure to check out this Alliteration eBook that includes extensions, audio, and a print-friendly option.
+This digital book teaches alliteration on the level of primary students.

 5 Alliteration Activities